NorthOC/damp2ph/README.md

 &#123;&#123; `md_dir` `all` `pages.json` &#125;&#125;

-This would take the `templates/partials/md_dir.html` file and generate all md file locations for each page in `pages.json`
+This would take the `templates/partials/md_dir.html` file and generate all content file paths with which each page is generated with in `pages.json`

 &#123;&#123; `md_dir` `1` `pages.json` &#125;&#125;